 The VA loan eligibility letter, also known as a Certificate of Eligibility (COE), is required in order to determine a borrower’s eligibility for a VA-backed loan.
 After gathering documentation, a borrower can apply online through the eBenefits portal, apply by mail, or apply through a lender.

-- Active Duty Service member
+Active Duty Service Member

 Statement of service, which is signed by:

-- Personal office
+- Personal office.

-- Commander of the unit or higher headquarters
+- Commander of the unit or higher headquarters.

-- National Guard members that are a discharged member and have not been activated for Federal active service:
+National Guard members that are a discharged member and have not been activated for Federal active service: